A Gamma-convergence approach to large deviations: Second order Sanov Theorem

 A most interesting open problem related to the above framework is the analysis of the LD for the empirical measure of a totally asymmetric simple exclusion process on $\bb Z$ (TASEP).
 Indeed, the law of the path of a particle $X_i$ is independent of the law of the other particles conditionally to the path of the particle at its right (provided the TASEP moves right).
 TASEP would therefore fit in the framework of Theorem~\ref{t:sanov}, except that $(x_i)$ is now a Markov chain (not an i.i.d.\ sequence), and $\mu_n$ is replaced by a jump kernel $\mu_n(x,dy)$.
 In this case, one still expects the presence of multiple non-trivial speeds for the LD in the same fashion of Theorem~\ref{t:sanov}; however the Markov equivalent of Theorem~\ref{t:sanov} features a richer description, and it is still subject of investigation.

 \textit{Acknowledgment:} The author has discussed the ideas in this paper with several people, who motivated and helped him to provide a systematic treatment of the subject.
 In this respect, I especially acknowledge G.Bellettini, L.Bertini, R.Cerf, L.Zambotti.
 I am also grateful to F.Cagnetti for helpful discussions about \cite[Chapter 10]{DM}.
-The author acknowledges the support of the ANR SHEPI grant ANR-2010-BLAN-0108.
+This work has been supported by the PRIN 20155PAWZB \emph{Large Scale Random Structures}.
+I acknowledge the support of Dipartimento di Matematica, Sapienza Università di Roma.